GuilhE/KMP-ComposeUIViewController/README.md

     dependencies.add("ksp$targetName", "com.github.guilhe.kmp:kmp-composeuiviewcontroller-ksp:${LASTEST_VERSION}")
 }
 ```
-Finish it by adding this `task` configuration in the end of the file:
+Finish it by adding the following configuration in the end of the file:
 - If using XCFramework:
 ```kotlin
 tasks.matching { it.name == "embedAndSignAppleFrameworkForXcode" }.configureEach { finalizedBy(":addFilesToXcodeproj") }